Last Updated on April 26, 2021 by Maggie Sutton

 The institutional branch is in control of training and maintaining Army soldiers, as well as the military equipment so that the operational branch can focus on its combat and peacekeeping efforts.

 There are five primary training locations for the Army.
 Those bases are Fort Benning in Georgia, Fort Jackson in South Carolina, Fort Leonard Wood in Missouri, Fort Sill in Oklahoma, and Fort Knox in Kentucky.
-Each base provides specialty training depending on your chosen Military Occupational Specialty (MOS), some of which include Infantry and Cavalry Scout, chemical warfare, military police, engineering, artillery, and gender-integrated training for female Army recruits.
+Each base provides specialty training depending on your chosen Military Occupational Specialty (MOS), some of which include Infantry and Cavalry Scout, chemical warfare, military police, engineering, and artillery.

 History of the United States Army